PHP Security Vulnerabilities That Still Cause Business Website Breaches

 What to Do If Your PHP Site Is Already Compromised

 - Take the site offline immediately: Block all traffic or take the server down.
 Do not attempt to clean while keeping it live.
+An attacker watching your cleanup efforts will adapt faster than you can respond.

 - Fix the vulnerability before restoring: Do not bring the site back online until the entry point is closed.
+If you restore without fixing the root cause, the breach will happen again.

 - Restore from a known-good backup: Use a backup that was taken before the breach date.
+Verify that the backup itself is clean before restoring.
+If your backups are also compromised, you may need to rebuild from source code and a clean database schema.

 Building a Sustainable PHP Security Practice

 Security is not a one-time fix.
 PHP applications require ongoing attention as new vulnerabilities emerge and your codebase evolves.
-Regular code reviews focusing on how user input flows through your application help catch issues before they reach production.
+A single security review is useful but insufficient if the development process does not maintain the protections over time.

 Keep your PHP version current.
 Each minor release includes security patches, and running an unsupported version means you are missing fixes for known vulnerabilities.
 The same applies to libraries and frameworks in your stack.
+Subscribe to security advisories for every dependency you use and apply patches promptly.